muratk5n/thirdwave/en/README.md

 Juan Cole: "This book puts forward a reinterpretation of early Islam as a movement strongly inflected with values of peacemaking..
-Life in medieval feudal societies did not encourage pacific theologies, and Muslims in later empires lost touch with the realities of the early seventh century.
+Life in [later] medieval feudal societies did not encourage pacific theologies, and Muslims in later empires lost touch with the realities of the early seventh century.
 What if we read Jesus’s life and thought only through the lens of Pope Urban II, who launched the sanguinary Crusades in the Holy Land with the cry, “God wills it!”?

 ---